 Subdivision 1.
 Definition.
 "Education site" means a separate facility.
-A program within a facility is an education site if the school board recognizes it as a site.
+A program within a facility or within a district is an education site if the school board recognizes it as a site.

 Subd.
-2. Agreement. (a) Either the school board or the school site decision-making team may request that the school board enter into an agreement with a school site decision-making team concerning the governance, management, or control of the school.
-A school site decision-making team may include the school principal, teachers in the school or their designee, other employees in the school, parents of pupils in the school, representatives of pupils in the school, or other members in the community.
+2. Agreement. (a) Upon the request of 60 percent of the licensed employees of a site or a school site decision-making team, the school board shall enter into discussions to reach an agreement concerning the governance, management, or control of the school.
+A school site decision-making team may include the school principal, teachers in the school or their designee, other employees in the school, representatives of pupils in the school, or other members in the community.
+A school site decision-making team must include at least one parent of a pupil in the school.
+For purposes of formation of a new site, a school site decision-making team may be a team of teachers that is recognized by the board as a site.
 The school site decision-making team shall include the school principal or other person having general control and supervision of the school.
 The site decision-making team must reflect the diversity of the education site.
-No more than one-half of the members shall be employees of the district, unless an employee is the parent of a student enrolled in the school site, in which case the employee may elect to serve as a parent member of the site team.
+At least one-half of the members shall be employees of the district, unless an employee is the parent of a student enrolled in the school site, in which case the employee may elect to serve as a parent member of the site team.

 (b) School site decision-making agreements must delegate powers, duties, and broad management responsibilities to site teams and involve staff members, students as appropriate, and parents in decision making.